CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Now what?

-In most cases, the doctor will put baby on your chest directly after birth, as long as there aren’t any issues with his breathing, color or tone, Park says.
+In most cases, the doctor will put baby on your chest directly after birth, as long as there aren’t any issues with baby’s breathing, color or tone, Park says.
 If there’s an issue, they’ll put baby on a warmer in the room and call the NICU so they can help resolve it.

-Scheduled c-section
+Scheduled C-section

-If you need to schedule a c-section for medical reasons, don’t worry—it’s not like trying to get a reservation at that new, trendy restaurant.
+If you need to schedule a C-section for medical reasons, don’t worry—it’s not like trying to get a reservation at that new, trendy restaurant.
 Your doctor’s office will likely set up the appointment themselves and tell you when to show up at the hospital—about two hours before your procedure is scheduled to begin.
 (Of course, it might not start on the dot of your reserved time.
 “Labor and delivery is a little bit of a minefield,” says Park.
 “You can’t always plan everything to a tee.”)

 Cesarean prep